gruno/evalTerms/README.md

 # evalTerms
 This tiny lib try to help me by simplify the arg eval process of an function.
-Use it for prototypes where readability is trump.
+Intended for prototypes where readability is trump.

 ## API
 One function with three faces <br>